Some remarks on proper actions, proper metric spaces, and buildings: Buildings

 Apartments can be viewed as coordinate charts in buildings, similarly to the coordinate charts in a manifold.
 An \emph{atlas} $\mathbf A$ is a set of apartments such that every pair of chambers of the building is contained in at least one apartment in $\mathbf A$.
 Every building has a unique maximal atlas, consisting of all apartments in the building. \begin{Def} An automorphism $h$ of a building is a graph automorphism that preserves the coloring of the edges.
 Then the distance function $\delta$ is $h$-invariant, $\delta(ha,hb)=\delta(a,b)$.
 Let $G$ be a group that acts on a building $\cB$ as a group of automorphisms.
 The action is \emph{Weyl-transitive} if for all $w\in W$ and all chambers $a,b,a',b'$ with $w=\delta(a,b)=\delta(a',b')$ there is some $g\in G$ with $ga=a'$ and $gb=b'$.
-The action is \emph{strongly transitive} with respect to an atlas $\mathbf A$ if the action preserves $\mathbf A$, and if for every $a\in A\in \mathbf A$ and $a'\in A'\in\mathbf A$ there is some $g\in G$ with $ga=a'$ and $gA=A'$.
+Let $\mathbf A$ be an atlas.
+The action of of the group $G$ is \emph{strongly transitive} on the atlas $\mathbf A$ if the action preserves $\mathbf A$, and if for every $a\in A\in \mathbf A$ and $a'\in A'\in\mathbf A$ there is some $g\in G$ with $ga=a'$ and $gA=A'$.
 Strongly transitive actions are in particular Weyl-transitive.
-The converse is in general not true \cite{AB1}. \end{Def} In Example~\ref{ThinEx}, the Coxeter group $W$ acts (from the left) on itself, and this action is strongly transitive and Weyl-transitive.
-In Example~\ref{RAB}, the automorphism group of the right-angled building (which contains $G$ resp. $G_\Gamma$ as a subgroup) acts strongly transitively on the maximal atlas \cite[Cor.~1.2]{Cap}.
+The converse is in general not true~\cite{AB1}. \end{Def} In Example~\ref{ThinEx}, the Coxeter group $W$ acts (from the left) on itself, and this action is strongly transitive and Weyl-transitive.
+In Example~\ref{RAB}, the automorphism group of the right-angled building (which contains $G$ resp. $G_\Gamma$ as a subgroup) acts strongly transitively on the maximal atlas, cp.~\cite[Cor.~1.2]{Cap}.

 A gallery in a building from a chamber $a$ to a chamber $b$ can be viewed as a simplicial path in the graph.
 One can show that $\ell(\delta(a,b))$ is the graph-theoretic distance between $a$ and $b$, i.e. a gallery $(c_0,\ldots,c_m)$ of type $(i_1,\ldots,i_m)$ is minimal if and only if $w=i_1\cdots i_m$ is reduced.
 Moreover, one can show that a minimal gallery is uniquely determined by its endpoints and its type \cite[3.1]{Ro}.
 Thus, a group $G$ acts Weyl-transitively on a building if and only if for every reduced type $(i_1,\ldots,i_m)$ and every pair of galleries $(c_0,\ldots,c_m)$ and $(c_0',\ldots,c_m')$ of the same type $(i_1,\ldots, i_m)$ there is a $g\in G$ with Now we turn to infinite galleries. \begin{Def} We call an infinite string $(i_s)_{s\in\ZZ}$ in $I^\ZZ$ \emph{reduced} if every finite substring $(i_s,i_{s+1},\ldots,i_{s+r})$ is reduced, i.e. if $\ell(i_si_{s+1}\cdots i_{s+r})=r+1$ for all $s\in\ZZ$ and $r\geq 0$.
 One can show that the Coxeter group $W$ is infinite if and only if every finite reduced string $(i_1,\ldots,i_m)$ is part of an infinite reduced string~\cite[Thm.~2.16]{Ro}.
 An \emph{infinite gallery} of type $(i_s)_{s\in\ZZ}$ is a sequence of chambers $(c_s)_{s\in\ZZ}$, where $c_{s-1}$ is $i_s$-adjacent to $c_s$, for all $s\in\ZZ$.
 If $W$ is infinite, then every minimal gallery is part of an infinite reduced gallery in the building.
 Moreover, every infinite reduced gallery is contained in some apartment in the building \cite[Thm.~3.6]{Ro}.